g8rdier/cluster_data_collector/README.md

 ```
 ```-dl```: Enables detailed logging, providing more verbose output for debugging and monitoring purposes.

-*Subsequent Runs*
-In subsequent runs, the script will use cached data unless FORCE_REBUILD is manually set to 1.
+*Subsequent Runs*: In subsequent runs, the script will use cached data unless FORCE_REBUILD is manually set to 1.
 You can run the script without additional arguments:
 ```
 ./crawl_clusters.sh
 ```